FAQ

 Q: Do you accept insurance?

 A: To serve you best, I do not participate with insurance companies.
 Unfortunately, insurance companies set limits on how often we can meet, the length of our sessions, and the reasons for our sessions.
 Additionally, they often deny claims with no explanation or warning.
-Our sessions will be guided by my clinical expertise and my ethical codes as a counselor, not by the desires of your insurer.
-You are welcome to use your Out-of-Network benefit for therapy with me and I always provide a monthly Superbill to facilitate this process.

 Q: What treatment modalities do you use?